microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 <br/>
 </div>

-In the next step of this wiazrd, you'll have the ability to assign a **Reference JSON Payload** for your Direct API.
+In the next step of this wizard, you'll be able to assign a **Reference JSON Payload** for your Direct API.
 When provided, this payload is used to infer a schema for the data exposed by this API.
 Schema information is then integrated into the generated API specifications.

-> 💡 Reference JSON Payload is optional for Direct REST API but mandatory for Direct Event driven API.
+> 💡 Reference JSON Payload is optional for Direct REST API but mandatory for Direct Event-driven API.

 <div align="center">
 <br/>